They say, “For every minute spent organizing, an hour is earned.”

-Sweater and shoe boxes are great solutions for those extra items you don’t need on a daily basis.
-Buy the kind with handles and clear windows so that they are not only easy to grab from those top shelves, but also so you know exactly what you’ve stored where.
+Sweaters and shoe boxes are great solutions for those extra items you don’t need on a daily basis.
+Buy the kind with handles and clear windows so that they are not only easy to grab from those top shelves but also so you know exactly what you’ve stored where.

-Don’t forget the back of your door is prime real estate for organization.
+Don’t forget, the back of your door is prime real estate for organizing.
 Traci says an Elfa wall and door rack is great for storing hats, gloves, scarves, and belts.